AimeexJB/TheNatureOfCode/introduction/1. RandomWalker/README.md

 # TheNatureOfCode - Random Walker

-In these files we cover the 4 files wint the Random Walker class.
+In these files we cover 2 files with the Random Walker class.

 ## RandomWalker - with 4 outcomes